 5 from 1 vote

 • Don’t over-mix.
 Add the Rice Krispies and add-ins and mix until combined.

-• When you push the cereal mixture into the baking pan, make sure to not pack it in too tightly.
+• When you push the cereal mixture into the baking pan, do not pack it in too tightly.
 Gently press and then leave it sit.

-However, if you find they are hard, you can always heat in the microwave for a few seconds to soften them up.
+However, if you find them hard, you can always heat them in the microwave for a few seconds to soften them.

 Recipe Tips and Tricks

-• Prepare all the ingredients before you begin melting the butter and mixing the marshmallow fluff into it.
-You will want to have your mix-ins chopped and ready to go so you can mix them in while the treat is still warm.
+• Prepare all the ingredients before melting the butter and mixing the marshmallow fluff.
+You will want your mix-ins chopped and ready to mix in while the treat is still warm.

-• If you don’t have parchment paper, wax paper is a great alternative since these treats don’t need to go in the oven.
+• If you don’t have parchment paper, wax paper is a great alternative since these treats don’t need to be baked.

 • It can be tempting to leave the marshmallow fluff and mini marshmallows to heat up on their own.
 Please don’t!
 I’ve burned too much fluff doing that.
-Make sure as soon as you put it in the saucepan, that you stay with it and stir constantly to keep it from burning.
+As soon as you put them in the saucepan, make sure you stay with them and stir constantly to keep them from burning.

 • You may also be tempted to finish heating the fluff too early.
-You need to wait until all of it softens and becomes almost liquidy.
+You need to wait until all of it softens and becomes almost liquid.

-• In addition to not leaving your marshmallow fluff unattended, be sure to not heat it too high.
-Low is best, and medium heat is the highest you would want to go.
+• In addition to not leaving your marshmallow fluff unattended, be sure not to heat it too high.
+Low is best, and medium heat is the highest you should go.
 Patience is the key to getting deliciously soft, perfect treats.

-• Make sure to wait at least 30 minutes before cutting into your Rice Krispie Treats.
-They will be too gooey if you don’t let them set.
+• Wait at least 30 minutes before cutting into your Rice Krispie Treats.
+If you don’t let them set, they will be too gooey.

 Easter Desserts Made with Leftover Candy

-You’ll also like these Peanut Butter Cheerio Balls and White Chocolate Peanut Butter Cheerios Treats.
+You’ll also like Easter Puppy Chow, Peanut Butter Cheerio Balls, and White Chocolate Peanut Butter Cheerios Treats.

+5 from 1 vote